 Calcium is the most abundant mineral in the body.
 It is key for building and maintaining strong bones and teeth as well as supporting nerve function and muscle contraction.
 Calcium is also a mineral that is involved in blood pressure and blood clotting.
 Getting enough calcium is important for preventing osteoporosis, high blood pressure, colon cancer and may even help with premenstrual syndrome.

 How much calcium do I need each day?

 The Dietary Reference Intakes for calcium are shown below.
-The Recommended Dietary Allowance (RDA) is the total amount of calcium suggested from food and supplements each day.
-The Tolerable Upper Intake Level (UL) is the amount you should not exceed per day between food and supplements to prevent adverse effects such as kidney stones.
+The Recommended Dietary Allowance (RDA) is the total amount of calcium suggested from food AND supplements each day.
+The Tolerable Upper Intake Level (UL) is the amount you should not exceed per day between food and supplements to prevent negative effects such as kidney stones.

 |Age group||Recommended Dietary Allowance (RDA) per day||Tolerable Upper Intake Level (UL) per day|

 |Infants 0-6 months||200 mg *||1000 mg|